 So, now that you have considered what I just told you and you still want to become, here is how you can join a masonic lodge and start earning your degrees.

-If you know anybody that is a freemason, ask them about the craft and inquiry about membership!
+If you know anybody that is a freemason, ask them about the craft and do an inquiry about membership!
 The masonic motto is: “Ask One To Be One” (ASK12BE1)

 Don’t Be Afraid To Ask.

-Another popular way to become a freemason is to go to a lodge and inquire about membership.
+Another popular way to become a freemason is to go to a lodge and inquire about membership directly.
 Visit a lodge in your area.
-(Type: “”Your area” + masonic lodge” in Google), visit, and ask about membership.
+(Type: “”Your area” + masonic lodge” in Google), visit, and simply ask.

-Ask as much question as you like to any member of the lodge, or if possible try to talk directly to the lodge secretary or the master himself.
+Ask as many question as you like to any member of the lodge, or if possible try to talk directly to the lodge secretary or the master himself.

-Do not be afraid to ask question: Make sure you know what you are getting yourself into.
+Do not be afraid to ask questions.
+Make sure you know what you are getting yourself into.

 Freemasonry Is NOT For Everybody

-Now that you know how to join the freemasons, just remember that this organization has / had Kings and Presidents in its ranks; Be sure to approach it with the utmost respect it deserves.
+Now that you know how to join the freemasons, just remember that this organization has / had kings & presidents in its ranks.
+Be sure to approach it with the utmost respect it deserves.

 I hope this little blog post has answered any question you might have, if you have any further questions and require some assistance, do not hesitate to contact me directly on Facebook or by leaving a comment below.

-If you’d like to know more about Freemasonry, I suggest you check the video below.
+If you’d like to know more about Freemasonry, I suggest you also check out the video below.
+Welcome to Freemasonry!